A blueprint for a brighter tomorrow Lagos State Electricity Board, Nigeria

 Energy is critical for economic development and for powering basic social services like health care and education.
 Nigeria is well-known for its vulnerabilities to widespread grid outages and unstable power.
 With a population of close to 175 million, the alarming reality of mass genset dependency or the sheer lack of access to the grid mean that tens of millions are far from a clean and stable source of power.

 Communities that depend on diesel generators to power schools and medical clinics are impacted by limited hours for educational and health opportunities, high costs for fuel, and greenhouse emissions.
-But what is even more disconcerting is that lives may be lost when there is fuel scarcity to run their only source of power.
+Lives may be lost when fuel scarcity to run their only source of power.
 When this occurs, it’s possible for hospitals to effectively stop running for over twelve hours.
 The expense is precious lives lost on life support or from the failure to receive medical treatment in time.

 To bring this electrification initiative into fruition, African Energy brought on highly trained local Nigerian partners to lead this project with the Lagos State Electricity Board (LSEB) throughout 170 sites.
 The solution was carried out in two phases.